msamarpanraj/noah-ark-quiz/README.md

 The Bible Quiz App is a project that blends educational significance with technical skill demonstration while ensuring an engaging and user-friendly experience for participants.

-### Motivation

-The motivation behind this project is to provide a user-friendly and engaging platform for individuals interested in testing their knowledge of the Bible, specifically focusing on the story of Noah's Ark.
-The project aims to deliver an interactive learning experience by incorporating various features, such as user registration, limited attempts, score tracking, and time-limited questions.
-It serves as an educational tool for individuals looking to enhance their understanding of this significant biblical narrative.

 # Project Goals

 ## User Goals